Electrochemical Parameter Identification for Lithium-ion Battery Sources in Self-Sustained Transportation Energy Systems: Experimental Results

 \section{Experimental Results}

-The performance of identification on a typical NCM811 18650 battery cell with a capacity of 2200 mAh is studied.
-The fresh battery is alternately discharged and charged in a 1 C-rate galvanostatic current for 2000 full cycles.
-The identification is conducted for the battery after 0/500/1000/1500/2000 degradation cycles to validate the adaptability of this work to batteries at different life stages.
+Considering the wide use of ternary LIBs in transportation systems, a typical NCM811 (i.e., active particles in the positive electrode are made of \ce{LiNi_{0.8}Mn_{0.1}Co_{0.1}O_2} and those in the negative electrode are made of \ce{LiC_6}) 18650 battery cell is studied to evaluate the performance of parameter identification.
+The fresh cell has a capacity of 2200 mAh and is alternately discharged and charged under the 1 C-rate galvanostatic current for 2000 full cycles.

+The identification is conducted at the 0/500/1000/1500/2000-th cycles to validate the adaptability of this work under different SOH.
 Note that many parameters to be identified are immeasurable for real batteries.
-For ease of evaluation, the experiment is conducted by AutoLion, which is a state-of-the-art commercial software that is widely used in academia and industry for lithium-ion battery studies~\cite{AutoLion}.
-Parameters of the battery for simulation are set to default values of the software, which can also be inquired in~\cite{2021arXiv211103288G}.
+For ease of evaluation, the experiment is conducted on the AutoLion platform, a state-of-the-art commercial software widely used in academia and industry for lithium-ion battery studies~\cite{AutoLion}.
+Parameters of the battery are set to default values stored in the software for the NCM811 battery, which can be obtained in ref.~\cite{GU2023126192}.
+The simulation results are assumed as the battery measurements in this study.
+For the quasi-static test, the measuring interval is set to 200 seconds since the voltage change is almost unnoticeable under the 0.01 C-rate current.
+For the dynamic test, the measuring interval is set to around 0.5 seconds to track the volatile change of the voltage under the active status.
+After the measurements are obtained, the identification approach can be conducted without further processing.
+The identification approach is conducted on the MATLAB R2021 A platform in this work.
+The hardware for computation is a 2.11 GHz Intel Core i5-10210U processor with 16 GB of RAM.

 Since the parameters to be identified are all scalars, we use the mean absolute error (MAE) as the accuracy metric as follows: MAE=$|\hat{\theta}-\theta|/\theta$.